Long-Term Stock Exchange CEO says dual-class stock critics 'lost the argument'

 “I get that there are people who don’t like dual-class shares, but they have lost the argument as far as I can tell,” Ries said in an interview.
 “Regardless of who has voting control, the board still has a fiduciary obligation to the corporation to do its job.”

-Only two companies have so far agreed to list on LTSE, work management app Asana Inc (ASAN.N) and cloud communications platform Twilio Inc (TWLO.N).
-Both have dual-class shares that give their founders more voting control than other shareholders, and plan to do away with them only in the next seven to 10 years.
+Only two companies have so far agreed to list on LTSE, work management app Asana Inc and cloud communications platform Twilio Inc. Both have dual-class shares that give their founders more voting control than other shareholders, and plan to do away with them only in the next seven to 10 years.
 They have both already listed on the New York Stock Exchange.

 Asana said it is deeply committed to benefiting all of its stakeholders.
 A Twilio spokesperson said it is already serving multiple stakeholders, such as customers and employees.